oracle/db-sharding/container-based-sharding-deployment/samples/container-files/podman-container-files-free/podman-sharded-database-free-with-user-defined-sharding.md

 **Notes:**

-* Change environment variable such as ORACLE_SID, ORACLE_PDB based on your env.
+* Change environment variable such as ORACLE_FREE_PDB, DB_UNIQUE_NAME based on your env.
-* Change /scratch/oradata/dbfiles/CATALOG based on your enviornment.
+* Change `/scratch/oradata/dbfiles/CATALOG` based on your enviornment.
 * By default, Oracle Globally Distributed Database setup creates new database under `/opt/oracle/oradata` based on ORACLE_SID enviornment variable.

   * If SELinux is enabled on podman host, then execute the following-